 If you’ve begun the process to evaluate the cause of your infertility, no doubt you are concerned about the testing that will be required.
 In particular, the HSG may be the test you are most dreading.
 Possibly, well-intended friends and family have shared their experiences in crisp detail.
 You’ve gone to Google for reassurance only to stumble upon blogs from other patients who have not had a good experience and are all too happy to discuss and embellish it.
-Actually, now you are more anxious than before.
+Unfortunately, now you are more anxious than before.

 The HSG requires the assistance of a certain type of x-ray called a fluoroscopy.
-At Shady Grove Fertility’s Rockville office, we have an x-ray room dedicated to these procedures.
-We also perform these procedures at our GBMC location, and utilize the hospital’s x-ray facilities.
+At Shady Grove Fertility, we have an x-ray room dedicated to these procedures.
+We also perform these procedures at our hospital x-ray facilities.
 It may sound complicated, but it is actually a very simple and often quick test that provides valuable information in a matter of a few minutes or less.
 And the best part?
 It rarely causes the discomfort you might expect.

 We’ve found that the patients who comment on intense cramping usually do so because of tubal blockage.
-If the dye cannot pass thru the tube, there is increased pressure at the point of the blockage.
-By the time a patient is expresses discomfort, I’ve recognized the problem, the catheter is removed and there is immediate relief.
+If the contrast cannot pass through the Fallopian tube, there is increased pressure at the point of the blockage.
+By the time a patient expresses discomfort, we’ve recognized the problem, the catheter is removed and there is immediate relief.
 Again, all of this takes a minute or less.
-And to reduce the cramping, it is our practice at SGF to advise Ibuprofen or similar over the counter non-steroidal anti-inflammatory product 1 hour prior to the procedure.
+And to reduce the cramping, it is our practice at SGF to advise Ibuprofen or similar over the counter non-steroidal anti-inflammatory product 1 hour prior to the procedure on a full stomach.

 Are There Any Complications?